 Throughout 2021, the Capita Institute has asked senior business leaders about the tough choices they’ve been making to adapt during the pandemic.
 Here we summarise the latest responses.

 Our great opportunity debate research, in partnership with YouGov, surveys over 350 senior decision-makers across three key sectors: government, financial services and critical infrastructure.
 We’re taking the pulse of the business world and finding out first-hand how leaders have dealt with everything the past 18 months has thrown at them.
-Our third report focusing on Q2 of 2021 is now available.

 Change has been seen across industries, organisations and within individual roles over the previous three months, with the speed of the changes experienced in Q2 suggesting a very gradual return to a more settled state.

 Adjustments continue to be made to working locations and patterns, with technology and regulatory environments shifting – and perhaps unsurprisingly, senior decision-makers continue to feel the aftershocks of Covid-19 and Brexit, with growing concern about supply chain delays.

 For this survey, we dug deeper into the crucial issues that have been on business leaders’ minds, including sustainability, future living and the skills gap/reskilling.

 Half of the decision-makers we surveyed believe that sustainability is now more of a priority than it was for them at the start of 2020; this belief is strongest among those working in financial services industries, where 59% think as such.
 A majority across all the sectors believe that sustainability has become even more of a focus for their organisation (53%) and industry (56%) as well.